likevelerjegher/MacronutrientTrackerAPI/README.md

 # kaloriinnhold

-The programm takes 'name' and 'weight' of the ingredient in grams, then sends bask JSON with its detailed nutritional content.
+## The programm takes `name` and `weight` of the ingredient in grams, then sends bask JSON with its detailed nutritional content.